If you are looking for free activities to do out and about in South East London, there’s plenty to do for little more than the cost of the bus fare…

 …..A good place to start is Greenwich.
 It’s in walking distance in you feel energetic and just a 10 minute bus ride away if you’re not.

 Greenwich has the river and a great Royal Park, and at the top of the park is Blackheath.
 All are free, beautiful green spaces where you can enjoy the scenery and people watch all day if you wish.
 There’s plenty of space for children to run around, climb and play, and the views are inspiring.
-There’s also the museum and the grounds of the Royal Naval College to wander through.
+There’s also the Maritime Museum (free general entry, some exhibitions charge) and the grounds of the Royal Naval College to wander through.
 Its like being on a film set.
 With a packed lunch, a bottle of water and a book to read you can have a virtually cost free day out.

 London Bridge and the surrounding area, as well as being one of the most historic places in London, is just oozing with life and stuff to see.
 You can head one way towards Borough, and take in history and sites dating back to Dicken’s time and beyond, or you can enjoy the most up to date modern architecture in the form of the Shard.
 You don’t need to spend £25 going up the Shard.
 Just by standing back and craning your neck you can get a good idea of the building.
 With its’ 87 floors, 44 lifts and 11,0000 windows, its the tallest building in the European Union.